hilaryzen/MKS22X-MarioKart/README.md

 5/22

 Kayla: After the simple movements, I turned to rotations.
 The map should now be rotating left or right based on the keys r and t.
 I spawned a kart and adjusted the initial coordinates for the image so that it would zoom in on the starting line.

+5/23

+Kayla: I tried to fix the rotations as they were not working as I had imagined.
+Now the world should spin based on the kart's position.